 Why I use AI to write code slower (and better)

 It seems like everyone is obsessed with speed at the moment.
 Scroll any engineering feed, and you will see people building a full-stack app in minutes using an LLM.
-Engineering leaders are rushing to give everyone an AI copilot to double the feature delivery velocity.
+Engineering leaders are rushing to give everyone an AI copilot to ship features twice as fast.
 I think this is optimizing for the wrong thing.

-Most of my career has been spent on architecting high-traffic backend systems and messaging pipelines.
-Kafka streams, Node.js services, RabbitMQ queues, React frontends are not the kind of systems where "it works" is enough.
+Kafka streams, Node.js services, RabbitMQ queues, and React frontends are not the kind of systems where "it works" is enough.
+The real question is how it behaves when there is no happy path.
 It has to stay stable, change and fail safely in controlled ways.

-So, I use LLMs every day, not to write code faster, but to write code slower, deeper and better.
-I force the LLMs to defend the design to me before a single line of code is written.
+That changed how I use LLMs.
+I use LLMs every day, not to write code faster, but to write code slower, deeper and better.
+First, I want to know what can break.
+The code comes later.

 Writing a React component, adding an API layer, or a backend service is trivial now.
 The hard parts are still the same.

-The most common mistake is treating LLM like an advanced autocomplete.
+The most common mistake is treating an LLM like an advanced autocomplete.

 Instead, I write out the architecture and the data models, and then I use the model to walk me through every possible failure mode.
 We debate network timeouts, boundaries and state transitions.
 By the time I actually ask the LLM to write a line of code, the system's design is finalized.
 The generation of the actual code becomes the easiest part of the process.

+There is another problem: the model is a yes-man.
 LLMs are fundamentally trained to optimize for user approval and conversational flow.
-If you push back, LLM will flip the position and apologize most of the time, even if the original answer was correct.
+If you push back, the LLM will flip the position and apologize most of the time, even if the original answer was correct.
 If you leak your architecture early in the prompt, the AI will instantly agree with you and just go with the flow to justify your bad idea.

-So, I just show it the problem, forcing the AI to propose independent solutions first.
+So, I just show the problem, forcing the AI to propose independent solutions first.

 "Write me a Node.js script to connect to RabbitMQ, consume messages from an order queue, and save them to a database."